andreidemian/ANOMailStatistics/README.md

 # ANO Mail Statistics

+<p><b>
-## ANO Mail Statistics is an web based tool for postfix log analysis, bounce analysis and also generates charts based on the colected data.
+  ANO Mail Statistics is an web based tool for postfix log analysis, bounce analysis and also generates charts based on the colected data.

-##
-##   Details:
+   Details:
-##     1. Delivery charts for Sent, Receive, Deferred and Bounced
+      1. Delivery charts for Sent, Receive, Deferred and Bounced
-##     2. Bounced Pie Chart with detailed number of bounces per error code
+      2. Bounced Pie Chart with detailed number of bounces per error code
-##     3. Bounced list with all the emails and error messages, search filters and an export to cvs option
+      3. Bounced list with all the emails and error messages, search filters and an export to cvs option
-##     4. Detailed postfix log with search filters and export to cvs option
+      4. Detailed postfix log with search filters and export to cvs option
+</p></b>

 <p><b>1.
 Import database</b></p>